 In June 2013, the CFPB and the FDIC released Money Smart for Older Adults (MSOA), an instructor-led curriculum for the FDIC's Money Smart program to provide older consumers and their caregivers with information on preventing and responding to elder financial exploitation.
-Older Americans and the FDIC have also developed train-the-trainer materials and offer inperson training sessions for national non-profit organizations and others that express interest in becoming Money Smart Alliance partners.
-Alliance partners can make presentations to community groups on recognizing and preventing elder financial exploitation.
 The materials include a PowerPoint, Instructor Guide, and Participant Resource Guide.
 The Participant Resource Guide presents information about different types of fraud, scams, and exploitation that target older persons and provides tips and warning signs on how to prevent losses and report cases.
-The Participant Resource Guide is available for download at files.consumerfinance.gov/f/201306\cfpb\msoa-participant-guide.pdf or for order at promotions.usa.gov/cfpbpubs.html.
+The Participant Resource Guide is available for download at files.consumerfinance.gov/f/201306_cfpb_msoa-participant-guide.pdf or for order at promotions.usa.gov/cfpbpubs.html.
 Instructor materials are available from the FDIC at fdic.gov/consumers/consumer/moneysmart/olderadult.html.